MatsveiTsishyn/termites_activity_stats/README.md

-# Supplementary Data and Analysis: TITLE
+# Supplementary Data and Analysis:
+# One nest, two niches?
+Distribution of alimentary resources between an inquiline termite and its host.

 ## Description